Connerrrrr/CSCD01CourseWork/a1/README.md

 ![alt text](https://github.com/UTSCCSCD01/course-project-apple_team/blob/master/a1/Images/sklearnFlowchart.svg "Overall Flow Diagram")

 All modules in sklearn can be categorized as above.
 Users will first use some modules to analyze the input data sets and then do a preprocessing to encode, formalize and simplify input data sets.
 Then users will do some feature engineering to extract and select some useful features.
-Most importantly, sklearn provides various kinds of machine learning models over all three types of learnings (supervised, semi-supervised and unsupervised).
+Most importantly, sklearn provides various kinds of machine learning models over all three types of learnings (supervised, semi-supervised, and unsupervised).
 It also provides some model selection modules to select a good model for classification or regression.
-Finally, users are able to review the selected models and then make a choice to reselect another model or output the result.
-Throughout the whole process, some other modules like base, utils, expectations and some external libraries such as numpy, scipy and cython are also frequently used.
+Finally, users can review the chosen models and then decide to reselect another model or output the result.
+Some other modules like base, utils, expectations, and some external libraries such as NumPy, Scipy, and Cython are also frequently used throughout the whole process.

 --------